EmmanuelConrardy/EmmanuelConrardy.github.io/enhancing-leadership-skills-for-organizational-and-cultural-success/index.md

 > - Introducing "flexible work hours"
 > - allows employees to align work with their most productive hours and family constraints

+### Example of Adjustment Conversation

+> Randy : I prefer working in the morning, do you mind if I come early and leave early ?

+> Evan : No worries, for example Sarah do the same to go to the gym before going home

 ### Example of Behavioral Influence

-Employees experience increased job satisfaction as they gain more control over their work-life balance, leading to heightened energy and focus.
+> - Employees experience increased job satisfaction
+> - they gain more control over their work-life balance
+> - leading to heightened energy and focus.

 ### Example of Culture Influence